The statistical measures P-value and Q-value are defined through frequentist properties of certain procedures. Namely,

 }

-legend("topleft", leg = c("prior","10 obs.","20 obs.","30 obs."), col = cols, lwd = 2)
+legend("topleft", leg = c("prior", "10 obs.", "20 obs.", "30 obs."), col = cols, lwd = 2)

 Significance threshold and probability of the null hypothesis

 Let’s next see how a standard inference procedure based on a fixed significance level \(\alpha\) relates to the probability of null hypothesis.
-This inference procedure is simply to reject the null hypothesis \(H_j\) and call the variable \(j\) significant if the corresponding P-value is \(\leq\alpha\).
-Let’s take as our observed data simply the event of a significant P-value: \(S=\{P_j \leq \alpha\}.\) Let’s also define the event of a true non-null effect as \(T=\{H_j \textrm{ does not hold}\}\) and its complement of a null effect: \(N=\{H_j \textrm{ holds}\}\).
+This inference procedure simply rejects the null hypothesis \(H_j\) and calls the variable \(j\) significant if the corresponding P-value is \(\leq\alpha\).
+Let’s take as our observed data simply the event of a significant P-value: \(S = \{P_j \leq \alpha\}.\) Let’s also define the event of a truly non-null effect as \(T=\{H_j \textrm{ does not hold}\}\) and its complement of a null effect: \(N=\{H_j \textrm{ holds}\}\).
 Naturally, \(\textrm{Pr}(T)=1-\textrm{Pr}(N)\) and we are interested in \(\textrm{Pr}(T\,|\,S)\).
 Bayes rule gives \[\textrm{Pr}(T\,|\,S)=\frac{\textrm{Pr}(T)\,\textrm{Pr}(S\,|\,T)}{\textrm{Pr}(S)} \textrm{ and}\] \[\textrm{Pr}(N\,|\,S)=\frac{\textrm{Pr}(N)\,\textrm{Pr}(S\,|\,N)}{\textrm{Pr}(S)}.\] By dividing the first equation by the second we have \[\frac{\textrm{Pr}(T\,|\,S)}{\textrm{Pr}(N\,|\,S)}=\frac{\textrm{Pr}(T)\,\textrm{Pr}(S\,|\,T)}{\textrm{Pr}(N)\,\textrm{Pr}(S\,|\,N)}.\]

 This says that the odds of there being a true effect, after we have observed a significant P-value, are the prior odds of a true effect (\(\textrm{Pr}(T)/\textrm{Pr}(N)\)) times the ratio of probabilities of getting significant results under the alternative model vs. the null model.
 By definition, \(\textrm{Pr}(S\,|\,N)=\alpha\), i.e., under the null we get significant results with probability \(\alpha\).
 The term \(\textrm{Pr}(S\,|\,T)\) is called statistical power of the study to observe a true effect.
 Thus, \[\frac{\textrm{Pr}(T\,|\,S)}{\textrm{Pr}(N\,|\,S)}=\textrm{prior-odds} \times \frac{\textrm{power}}{\textrm{significance threshold}}.\] If we assume that we have a well-powered study to detect effects we are interested in, say power is above 80%, we can replace power by \(\approx 1\) and ignore it for now.
 We see that whether a significant result is more likely to be a true positive than a false positive depends on the ratio of prior-odds of true effect and significance threshold.
 If we want our inference procedure to produce significant results only for almost certain cases of true positives, we need to choose our significance threshold small enough that it can overcome a possibly small prior odds of a true effect in high-dimensional problems.
 Note however, that power will also drop when we decrease the significance threshold so we cannot ignore it forever.

 Example 4.4.
 Suppose that we are looking for genetic mutations that at least double the risk of diabetes compared to a normal variant at that position of the genome.
 We have a large sample size so that we are very well powered to find such variants.
 We think that there are not many such mutations around, maybe only 10 or so in the genome that has \(10^7\) variants.
-Thus, we say that our prior probability that any one variant increases risk is \(P(T) = 10/10^7 = 10^{-6}\).
-What should our significance threshold be if we want to be over 95% certain that a significant finding is truly a real effect?
+Thus, we say that our prior probability that any one variant increases risk is \(\text{Pr}(T) = 10/10^7 = 10^{-6}\).
+What should our significance threshold be if we wanted to be over 95% certain that a significant finding is truly a real effect?

-p.T = 1e-6
+pr_T = 1e-6

-prior.odds = p.T / (1 - p.T)
+prior_odds = pr_T / (1 - pr_T)

 pwr = 1.0 #assume full power

-post.odds = 0.95 / (1 - 0.95)
+post_odds = 0.95 / (1 - 0.95)

 Questions.